South Downs Way - Winchester to Eastbourne

 This 9 day organised walk along the South Downs Way allows you to enjoy the best of the British Countryside and traditional rural villages whilst still being close to civilisation.

-This is a organised nine day walk along the full 100 mile length of the South Downs Way, one of England’s finest National Trails.
-It takes place every June and is now in it’s 41st year!
+This is an organised nine day walk along the full 100 mile length of the South Downs Way, one of England’s finest National Trails.
+It takes place every June and is now in it’s 43rd year!
 It has been enjoyed by hundreds of people from all over the world.
 It is by tradition, a supported rather than a guided walk, with everyone free to walk at their own pace each day.
 However, our team of experienced leaders walk the South Downs Way with you and you can rest assured that there will always be knowledgeable people nearby to help you with directions, first aid or just a friendly smile.

 The icons below highlight the distance, difficulty and theme of this itinerary.